Caprisongs

-Caprisongs (stylised in all caps) is the first mixtape by English singer-songwriter FKA Twigs.
+Caprisongs (stylised in all caps) is the debut mixtape by English singer-songwriter FKA Twigs.
 It was released on 14 January 2022 through Young and Atlantic Records.
 The mixtape features guest appearances from Pa Salieu, the Weeknd, Shygirl, Dystopia, Rema, Daniel Caesar, Jorja Smith, and Unknown T. The production is handled by el Guincho, who co-executive produced the mixtape alongside Twigs, as well as Arca, Cirkut, and Mike Dean, among others.

-The mixtape was supported by one single, "Tears in the Club", which features the Weeknd, and one promotional single, "Jealousy", which features Rema.
+The mixtape was supported by one single, "Tears in the Club", which features The Weeknd, and one promotional single, "Jealousy", which features Rema.